OpenFn/docs/docs/monitor-history/activity-history.md

 Partial string mathcing working best at the start of words, so if you're looking for items matching `"newPatient"` it's better to search for `"newPat"` than for `"tient"`.
 (When in doubt, whole words or IDs produce the best results.)

+## Search & Filter Results

+Even though you can search for text strings that appear in specific run logs or dataclips, it's important to remember that the results returned are still **work orders**.
+If the output dataclips of the third step in the first run of work order "123" matches your text search, you'll see work order "123" in your results.